malston/bluemedora-firehose-nozzle/README.md

 The **bluemedora-firehose-nozzle** is a Cloud Foundry component which collects metrics for the Loggregator Firehose and exposes them via a RESTful API.

+## BOSH Releae

+The BOSH release for this nozzle can be found [here](https://github.com/BlueMedora/bluemedora-firehose-nozzle-release).

 ## Configure Cloud Foundry UAA for Firehose Nozzle

 The Blue Medora nozzle requires a UAA user who is authorized to access the loggregator firehose.
 You can add a user by editing your Cloud Foundry manifest to include the details about this user under the **properties.uaa.clients** section.
 Example configuration would look like: